alphagov/accessibility-personas/source/setup/chrome.html.md

 ## Ashleigh

-Instead of using the ChromeVox version that comes with Chrome OS, install the [ChromeVox extension](https://chrome.google.com/webstore/detail/chromevox/kgejglhpjiefppelpmljglcjbhoiplfn)
+Instead of using the ChromeVox version that comes with Chromebooks, install the [ChromeVox extension](https://chrome.google.com/webstore/detail/chromevox/kgejglhpjiefppelpmljglcjbhoiplfn)

-Note: This will have different shortcuts than the Chrome OS version, for example, instead of "Search + Arrow Right/Left" to read the next/previous text, use "Shift + Alt + Arrow Right/Left" on Windwos and "Cmd + Ctrl + Arrow Right/Left" on Mac
+Note: This will have different shortcuts than the Chromebook version, for example, instead of 'Search + Arrow Right/Left' to read the next/previous text, use 'Shift + Alt + Arrow Right/Left' on Windwos and 'Cmd + Ctrl + Arrow Right/Left' on Mac

 ## Simone